livcheerful/anywhereadventures/.github/ISSUE_TEMPLATE/story-qa.md

 - [ ] Speech bubbles free of misspelling, typos, grammatical errors
 - [ ] Comics do not obstruct text
 - [ ] Comic panels load quickly
+- [ ] Speech bubbles have tails where needed and the tails point in a sensible direction

 **Architecture/Organization of Story**
 - [ ] Title